Homeโ€บArticlesโ€บHow Toโ€บHow to Calculate VO2 Max

 Frequently Asked Questions

-VO2 max is the maximum rate your body can consume oxygen during intense exercise, measured in millilitres per kilogram of body weight per minute (ml/kg/min).
-It's widely considered one of the best single indicators of cardiovascular fitness, correlating strongly with both endurance performance and long-term heart health.
+VO2 max is the maximum rate your body can consume oxygen during intense exercise, measured in milliliters per kilogram of body weight per minute (ml/kg/min).
+Many consider it the best single indicator of cardiovascular fitness, since it correlates strongly with both endurance performance and long-term heart health.

-The Cooper test is a useful field estimate but less precise than laboratory testing, which measures oxygen consumption directly via gas analysis during treadmill or bike exercise.
-For general fitness tracking, the Cooper test correlates reasonably well with lab results and is far more accessible to most people.
+The Cooper test gives you a useful field estimate but falls short of laboratory testing, which measures oxygen consumption directly via gas analysis during treadmill or bike exercise.
+For general fitness tracking, it correlates reasonably well with lab results and stays far more accessible to most people.

-Yes, though a measured outdoor track (ideally a standard 400m track) is more traditional and avoids any treadmill calibration uncertainty.
-If using a treadmill, ensure the distance display is accurate and maintain maximal sustainable effort for the full 12 minutes, the same as you would outdoors.
+You can, though a measured outdoor track, ideally a standard 400m track, is more traditional and sidesteps any treadmill calibration uncertainty.
+On a treadmill, make sure the distance display is accurate and hold maximal sustainable effort for the full 12 minutes, same as you would outdoors.

-The Cooper test requires maximal-effort exercise, so it's best suited for people who are already reasonably active.
-Beginners, older adults, or anyone with cardiovascular concerns should consult a doctor before attempting a maximal-effort fitness test, and may want to build a base fitness level first.
+The test demands maximal-effort exercise, so it suits people who are already reasonably active better than true beginners.
+Older adults or anyone with cardiovascular concerns should check with a doctor before attempting a maximal-effort fitness test, and may want to build a base fitness level first.

-Retesting every 8-12 weeks gives enough time for meaningful training adaptations to show up, while still being frequent enough to track progress and adjust your training plan.
-Testing too often (weekly) often just reflects day-to-day variation rather than genuine fitness change.
+Retesting every 8-12 weeks gives enough time for real training adaptations to show up, while staying frequent enough to track progress and adjust your training plan.
+Testing weekly usually just captures day-to-day variation rather than genuine fitness change.

 Related Articles